 The office of the Secretary of State touches the lives of almost every Arkansan.

-Children have their first inspiration to serve and get involved in government the moment they step into that building.
+Children have their first inspiration to serve and get involved in government the moment they step into the State Capitol.
 It’s at that moment that we start planting in the minds of young people how important it is to vote and to participate in our democracy.

 It is through these educational exhibits and interpretations that we tell “her story,” the story of Arkansas, with all of her colorful history and past leaders who have shaped the great State we have today.
 The Secretary of State is an ambassador for Arkansas in the simplest of ways by caring for the building and the people who visit it, by being proud of both who we were and who we are and by sharing the story with others.